Nanjing: Republican era

-In 1937, the Empire of Japan started a full-scale invasion of China after invading Manchuria in 1931, beginning the Second Sino-Japanese War (often considered a theater of World War II).
-Their troops occupied Nanjing in December and carried out the systematic and brutal Nanjing Massacre (the "Rape of Nanjing").
-The total death toll, including estimates made by the International Military Tribunal for the Far East and the Nanjing War Crimes Tribunal after the atomic bombings, was between 300,000 and 350,000.
+The city fell to the Japanese military on December 13.
+Over the following six weeks, occupying Japanese troops carried out the systematic and brutal Nanjing Massacre (the "Rape of Nanjing").
+The total death toll, including estimates made by the International Military Tribunal for the Far East and the Nanjing War Crimes Tribunal, was between 300,000 and 350,000.
 The city itself was also severely damaged during the massacre.
-The Nanjing Massacre Memorial Hall was built in 1985 to commemorate this event.